miguelhermar/Hypothesis-Testing/README.md

 # Hypothesis-Testing
-Cleaning data from Wikipedia and calculate T-test for the means of two samples
+Cleaning data from Wikipedia and calculate T-test for the means of two samples.